cisco/mindmeld/source/userguide/voice.rst

 manager which uses all the n-best entity spans along with phonetic matching to resolve to the correct term.
-To derive phonetic representations for your extracted entities, you can leverage the `double metaphone <https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone>`_ algorithm (used by the Workbench entity resolver) or a more advanced machine-learned model like `grapheme to phoneme <https://github.com/cmusphinx/g2p-seq2seq>`_.
+To derive phonetic representations for your extracted entities, you can leverage the `double metaphone <https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone>`_ algorithm (used by the MindMeld entity resolver) or a more advanced machine-learned model like `grapheme to phoneme <https://github.com/cmusphinx/g2p-seq2seq>`_.

 .. note::